ReviewMyContract.aiReview My Contract

 Non-Binding Arbitration.
 A non-binding arbitration produces an advisory award — the arbitrator renders a decision, but neither party is required to accept it.
 Non-binding arbitration is used as a settlement tool: both parties receive a neutral assessment of the merits, which often facilitates negotiated resolution.
 If the parties do not settle after a non-binding award, either party may proceed to court (or binding arbitration) to litigate the dispute from scratch.
 Non-binding arbitration is rare in commercial contracts — it appears most frequently in pre-litigation dispute resolution clauses as a mandatory step before binding arbitration or court.

 Carve-Outs for Injunctive Relief.
 Many binding arbitration clauses include a carve-out allowing either party to seek emergency injunctive or declaratory relief in court without waiving the right to arbitrate.
 This carve-out is important: without it, if someone is using your proprietary work without authorization, you would have to wait for arbitration scheduling before you could get a court order stopping the infringement.
-The injunctive relief carve-out allows you to get immediate court relief while the underlying dispute proceeds through arbitration.

 What to Do